-In the Theoretical Materials Physics Group, we use state of the art first principles methods to perform materials by design: Not only explain, but also predict the properties of crystalline matter, and come up with new compounds with superior physical properties.
+In the Theoretical Materials Physics Group, we use state of the art first principles methods to perform materials by design: We seek not to only explain, but also to predict the properties of crystalline matter, and come up with new compounds with superior properties.
 Our research interests lie on the intersection of solid state physics, structural chemistry, and materials science.
 Our long term research goal is to identify materials realizations of the exotic phases in condensed matter.